Would a DUI Affect My Conviction in a Motor Vehicle Accident Case?

 However, the DUI laws are fairly complicated and there is often a lot of space to seek acquittal.
 An attorney will look at your case thoroughly to see if you have received a fair conviction.

 Here at Burnetti, P.A., we have worked with many people convicted of a DUI accident in Florida.
 Our attorneys comb through every aspect of your case to defend you as best as possible in a court.
 Even if you are found guilty of various charges, we may help you get a reduced sentence.
-Contact us today to discuss your DUI case with our attorneys and begin a defense as soon as possible.
+Contact us today to discuss your DUI case with our attorneys to determine the best course for your case.